National Agricultural Statistics Service, USDA.

 Type of Request: Intent to Seek Reinstatement of an Information Collection.

-Phase Two will consist of up to 400 randomly selected agricultural operations that will be asked to participate in cognitive interviews.
-The sample will consist of some agricultural operations that completed the questionnaire in Phase One, as well as some additional operations selected to ensure sufficient size of comparison groups.
-The cognitive interviews conducted with Phase One respondents will be used to improve the overall 2017 Census of Agriculture questionnaire by allowing NASS to follow-up with respondents to better understand unusual responses and to ascertain question comprehension.
-The remainder of the cognitive interview sample will be randomly selected from operations to meet size and type criteria to ensure sufficient cases for quantitative comparisons.
-The cognitive interviews of this group will test further 2017 Census of Agriculture questionnaire variations, including the Internet version.
+Phase Two will consist of up to 100 randomly selected agricultural operations who will be asked to participate in cognitive interviews.
+The sample may consist of some agricultural operations that completed the questionnaire in Phase One, as well as some additional operations selected to ensure sufficient size of comparison groups.
+The cognitive interviews conducted with Phase One respondents will be used to improve the overall 2022 Census of Agriculture questionnaire by allowing NASS to follow-up with respondents to better understand unusual responses and to ascertain question comprehension.
+The remainder of the cognitive interview sample will be randomly selected from operations to meet size and type criteria to ensure examination of suspected reporting problems or sections of the form without a sufficient responses in Phase One.
+The cognitive interviews of this group will also test further 2022 Census of Agriculture questionnaire variations, including the internet version.

 Authority: Although the Census of Agriculture is required by law (“Census of Agriculture Act of 1997,” Public Law 105-113, 7 U.S.C.
 2204(g) as amended), this Content Test is voluntary.
 These data will be collected under the authority of 7 U.S.C.
 2204(a).
 Individually identifiable data collected under this authority are governed by Section 1770 of the Food Security Act of 1985 as amended, 7 U.S.C.
 2276, which requires USDA to afford strict confidentiality to non-aggregated data provided by respondents.
 This Notice is submitted in accordance with the Paperwork Reduction Act of 1995, Public Law 104-13 (44 U.S.C.
 3501, et seq.) and Office of Management and Budget regulations at 5 CFR part 1320.